 Simply said, forge welding is the process of fuzing two metal pieces together.
 It is also known as the oldest welding technique and has been used since ancient times.
 Forge welding is known as solid-state welding in which two pieces are heated and then hammered together.
 It is also one of the simplest welding methods which makes it convenient for beginners.

 In this type of welding, the heat source is lower than the melting point which allows even heat distribution.
 A filler is typically not used here.
-Note that in forge welding, the whole welding area is evenly heated and can also be used for a broad range of both hard steels, like titanium and steel.
+Note that in forge welding, the whole welding area is evenly heated and can also be used for a broad range of hard steel.
 With the right heat, pressure, and technique, you can forge basically any two metals into one.